 Myths & Truths:

-Lab-Grown diamonds are chemically, physically, and optically the same as natural diamonds.
+Lab-Grown Diamonds are chemically, physically, and optically the same as natural diamonds.
 The difference is in the growth process and origin; that is, a lab-grown diamond is created in a controlled environment under similar conditions as its natural counterpart.
 Therefore, it is important to understand that Lab-grown diamonds are NOT what is referred to as diamond-simulants (e.g. Moissanite, White Sapphire, etc.).
 However, the Federal Trade Commission disallows the term "real" to describe a lab-grown diamond.

 While there are several origin indicators associated with lab-grown diamonds, not all indicators appear in every lab-grown diamond (some may even contain no indicators).
-Conclusive identification of lab-grown diamonds requires specialized laboratory instruments; and in difficult cases, an advanced knowledge.
+Conclusive identification of lab-grown diamonds requires specialized laboratory instruments; and in difficult cases, advanced knowledge.

 Once again, remember that lab-grown diamonds are 100% chemically, physically, and optically identical to diamonds.
 This also applies to hardness.
-Both lab-grown diamonds and natural diamonds rest comfortably at the top of the Mohs hardness Scale of 10.
+Both lab-grown diamonds and natural diamonds rest comfortably at the top of the Mohs hardness scale of 10.

 Diamond probe testers use thermal conductivity (i.e. the ability of a material to transfer heat).
-Since lab-grown diamonds possess the same properties as diamonds, lab-grown diamonds will always read as diamond on a thermal probe.
+Since lab-grown diamonds possess the same properties as diamonds, lab-grown diamonds will always read as diamonds on a thermal probe.
 By contrast, Moissanite probe testers measure electrical conductivity (i.e. the ability of a material to transfer electricity).
-Thus, vast majority of lab-grown diamonds will not test as Moissanite because they lack electrical conductivity.
+Thus, the vast majority of lab-grown diamonds will not test as Moissanite because they lack electrical conductivity.
 There's one small exception here: "Type IIb" lab-grown diamonds, because "Type IIb" lab-grown diamonds contain Boron impurities.
 These typically blue (though not always; some may be colorless) lab-grown diamonds are electrically conductive and will test as Moissanite.